Thursday, April 20, 2017

 Adam Tendler, pianist

 Adam Tendler’s performances at Rothko Chapel have fused musical programming with the physical space to create sonic clearings for reflection.
 Tendler responds to the Chapel environment by sharing an ambitious program of exquisitely understated music--works that provoke, challenge, thrill, and ultimately move the listener.
-The program will include works by Nico Muhly, Earle Brown, Marina Poleukhina, Charlie Sdraulig, Morton Feldman, and Philip Glass.
+The program includes works by Nico Muhly, Earle Brown, Marina Poleukhina, Charlie Sdraulig, Morton Feldman, and Philip Glass.

 About Adam Tendler: